 – They frequently appear in flushes of multiple flowers opening at the same time.

-– Most cacti produce just one flush of flowers each year.
+– Most types of cacti produce just one flush of flowers each year.
 But Echinopsis can produce flush after flush of flower for as long as the daytime temperatures remain above 70F/21C.

 Echinopsis is pronounced Ech … in … op … sis.
 But where does the name come from?
-Once you understand the its Latin roots, you’ll discover the name makes great sense.
+Once you understand the its Greek roots, you’ll discover the name makes great sense.

-“Echin” comes from the Latin word “Ekihnos,” which meant both sea urchin and hedgehog.
-(Yes, it does seem like Latin speakers way back when might have come up with distinct words for these two pretty different creatures, but apparently they did not).
+“Echin” comes from the Greek word “Ekihnos,” which meant both sea urchin and hedgehog.
+(Yes, it does seem like Greek speakers way back when might have come up with distinct words for these two pretty different creatures, but apparently they did not).

-The “opsis” at the end of Echinopsis is another Latin word, one which means “resembling” or “appearance.”
+The “opsis” at the end of Echinopsis is another Greek word, one which means “resembling” or “appearance.”

-A nickname for Echinopsis is Easter Lily Cactus … a moniker that may stem from the shape of the flowers Echinopsis produce as well as the fact that one of the most common types of Echinopsis has white-pink flowers.
+A nickname for Echinopsis is Easter Lily Cactus … a moniker that may stem from the fact the first flowers of the season open around Easter time each year, from the shape of the flowers Echinopsis produce and/or from the fact that one of the most common types of Echinopsis has white-pink flowers.

-I hope you enjoy learning more about Echinopsis here at echinopsis.com … yep, pretty sick, a fan site for a type of cactus!
+So that’s a little background on Echinopsis.
+I hope you enjoy learning more about this amazing genus of cactus here at echinopsis.com … yep, pretty sick, a fan site for a type of cactus!